gauthamarun/Driver-Distraction-Model/README.md

 Test the model using the provided dataset or your custom dataset.

 Acknowledgments:
-This project was developed by a team of students from the School of Computer Science and Engineering at Vellore Institute of Technology, and was presented in a research paper accepted at Global AI Summit.
+This project was developed by a team of students from the School of Computer Science and Engineering at Vellore Institute of Technology, and was presented in a research paper accepted at Bennett University Global AI Summit.